Skip to content

 6. Tier-Neutral Infrastructure (contracts/, lib/)

 Two packages sit outside the Kernel → Services → Drivers stack.
-Any layer may import from them; they must not import from nexus.core, nexus.services, nexus.fuse, nexus.bricks, or any other tier-specific package.
+Any layer may import from them; their own imports stay within contracts/ and lib/ (plus the standard library), keeping them tier-neutral leaves of the dependency graph.

 Package Contains Linux Analogue Rule

-contracts/ Types, enums, exceptions, constants include/linux/ (header files) Declarations only — no implementation logic, no I/O
+contracts/ Types, enums, exceptions, constants include/linux/ (header files) Declarations only — zero implementation logic, zero I/O

-lib/ Reusable helper functions, pure utilities lib/ (libc, libm) Implementation allowed, but zero kernel deps
+lib/ Reusable helper functions, pure utilities lib/ (libc, libm) Implementation allowed; depends on contracts/ and stdlib only

 Core distinction: contracts/ = what (shapes of data). lib/ = how (behavior).